-Moreover, the Guidelines' implementation procedures are capable of generating social pressure against MNCs engaged in the unsustainable exploitation of natural resources.
+Moreover, the Guidelines' implementation procedures are capable of generating social pressure against MNCs engaged in unsustainable exploitation of natural resources.
 Such social pressure could take the form of adverse publicity against MNCs resulting from allegations of irresponsible behavior in a specific instance complaint.
 In some cases, social pressure could lead to changes in corporate behavior.
 A change in corporate behavior could take the form of MNCs acceding to the prayers and demands made in a specific instance prior to or after the handling of a specific instance.
-Such a scenario played out in Corner House et al v.
-BTC Corporation where, during the pendency of the specific instance, BTC Corporation acceded to some of the prayers in the specific instance by adopting a Human Rights Undertaking that prevented BTC Corporation from relying on the legal exceptions embedded in its investment contracts with the host countries.
-BTC Corporation apparently capitulated because of the intense level of outcry against the company, 112 coupled with the attendant bad publicity that the specific instance generated in the media.
-Furthermore, as is apparent in the NCP case law discussed below, specific instance complaints can also lead to negotiations between the parties and in some cases, such negotiations have led to the amicable settlement of issues between parties.
+Such a scenario played out in Corner House v.
+BTC Corporation where, during the pendency of a specific instance, BTC Corporation acceded to some of the prayers in the specific instance by adopting a Human Rights Undertaking that prevented BTC Corporation from relying on the legal exceptions embedded in its investment contracts with the host countries.
+BTC Corporation apparently capitulated because of the intense level of outcry against the company, coupled with the attendant bad publicity that the specific instance generated in the media.